makerdao/community/governance/votes/Executive vote - October 16, 2020.md

 The Executive Vote ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs/governance#what-is-continuous-approval-voting) vote.

 Note that this proposal will include an office-hours modifier that means it can only be cast between 14:00 and 21:00 UTC, Monday - Friday.
-This is to allow the smart-contracts team to react promptly in the case of unforeseen issues with the change.
+This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations.

 ## Review